Sparse Graph Learning from Spatiotemporal Time Series: Layer-wise Sampling and Surrogate Objective

-Proposition~\ref{p:grad} shows that each row $\gso^{(L)}_{i,:}$ impacts only the associated cost $\delta^i_t$, while $\gso^{(l)}$ for $l<L$ affects the entire (global) cost function $\delta_t$.
-Intuitively, the second sum in Eq.~\ref{e:gtheta} can be interpreted directly rewarding connections that lead to accurate final predictions w.r.t.\ the local cost $\delta^i$.
-Besides providing a more general MC estimator, this observation motivates us in considering a similar surrogate approximate loss $\hat{\mathcal{L}}^{\psi,\theta}$ for the case where we use a single $\gso$ for all layers, i.e., we consider
+Intuitively, the second term in Equation~\eqref{eq:loss-decomposition} can be interpreted as directly rewarding connections that lead to accurate final predictions w.r.t.\ the local cost $\delta^i$.
+Besides providing a more general MC estimator, Preposition~\ref{p:grad} motivates us in considering a similar surrogate approximate loss $\surrlosst$ for the case where we use a single $\gso$ for all layers, i.e., we consider

 as gradient to learn $\ptheta$.
-Eq.~\ref{e:approx2} is developed from Eq.~\ref{e:gtheta} by considering a single sample $\gso\sim \ptheta$ and introducing the hyperparameter $\lambda$.
-Note that in this case $\hat{\mathcal{L}}^{\psi,\theta}_t(\gso)$ is an approximation of the true objective with a reweighting of the contribution of each $\delta^i(\gso; \psi)$.
-Following this consideration, $\lambda$ can be interpreted as a trade-off of the contribution to the gradient of the local and global cost.
+Equation~\eqref{e:approx2} is developed from Equation~\eqref{eq:loss-decomposition} by considering a single sample $\gso\sim \ptheta$ and introducing the hyperparameter $\lambda$.
+Note that, in this case, $\surrlosst$ is an approximation of the true objective with a reweighting of the contribution of each $\delta^i(\gso; \psi)$.
+Following this consideration, $\lambda$ can be interpreted as a trade-off between local and global cost.
 In practice, we set $\lambda = 1/N$, so that the two terms are roughly on the same scale.
-Empirically, we observed that using the modified objective consistently leads to faster convergence; see Sec.~\ref{sec:exp}.
+Empirically, we observed that using the modified objective consistently leads to faster convergence; see Section~\ref{sec:exp}.